 - Reliability: These years have dodged major issues, making them solid bets for the long haul

-In short, the 2022-2024 Bronco Sports offer the ideal blend of capability, comfort, and reliability.
+In short, the 2022-2024 Bronco Sports offer the perfect blend of capability, comfort, and dependability.
 If you’re in the market, these are the years to target.

 The Worst Year: 2021

 Ah, 2021 – the year the Bronco Sport galloped back into our lives.
-But like many initial-year models, it stumbled out of the gate.
-Here’s why you might want to think twice about the 2021 model:
+But like many initial models, it stumbled out of the gate.
+Here’s why you might want to think twice about the 2021 version:

 - Power problems: Some owners reported complete loss of motive power and start-up issues.
 Not ideal when you’re miles from nowhere.